danieldiamond/gitlab-analytics/README.md

 We want the tools to be open source so we can ship this as a product.
 Also see the "Complete BizOps" Google Doc.
 We'll use Singer, PostgreSQL, and Superset.

-1. Ingestion/ETL: [Talend](Talend Real-Time Open Source Big Data Integration Software) for the ETL engine, along with [dbt](https://docs.getdbt.com/).
+1. Ingestion/ETL: [Talend](Talend Real-Time Open Source Big Data Integration Software) for the ETL engine, along with [dbt](https://docs.getdbt.com/) for schema management.
 1. Warehouse: [PostgeSQL](https://www.postgresql.org/), maybe later with [a column extension](https://github.com/citusdata/cstore_fdw).
 If people need SaaS BigQuery is nice option and [Druid](http://druid.io/) seems like a good pure column oriented database.
 1. Display/analytics: [Superset](https://github.com/airbnb/superset) (Apache open source, [most](https://github.com/apache/incubator-superset/pulse/monthly) [changed](https://github.com/metabase/metabase/pulse/monthly) [repository](https://github.com/getredash/redash/pulse/monthly)) instead of the open source alternative [Metabase](https://github.com/metabase/metabase) which is Clojure based and runs on the JVM or [Redash](https://redash.io/).
 Proprietary alternates are Looker and Tableau.